apache/metron/metron-analytics/metron-profiler/README.md

 ## Creating Profiles

-The Profiler configuration requires a JSON-formatted set of elements, many of which can contain Stellar code.
-The configuration contains the following elements.
-For the impatient, skip ahead to the [Examples](#examples).
+The Profiler specification requires a JSON-formatted set of elements, many of which can contain Stellar code.
+The specification contains the following elements.
+(For the impatient, skip ahead to the [Examples](#examples).)
+The specification for the Profiler topology is stored in Zookeeper at  `/metron/topology/profiler`.
+These properties also exist in the local filesystem at `$METRON_HOME/config/zookeeper/profiler.json`.
+The values can be changed on disk and then uploaded to Zookeeper using `$METRON_HOME/bin/zk_load_configs.sh`.

 | Name 	                |               | Description
 |---	                |---	        |---